PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ### Obstacles
 We needed to follow white lines taped on top of a black surface with possible intersections between said lines.
 The robot will need to make turns at these intersections and drive in a figure-8 formation.
  We were going to use polling for our third sensor to obtain a digital reading to detect intersections, but we discovered we could accomplish all our functionality with just two.
-As our implementation progressed, we enabled the robot to first follow a straight line, then a curved line, and finally drive in a figure 8.
+Thus, we were able to save pin spots with only two sensors.

 ### Follow the Line

-To follow the line, we used simple if statements to adjust the robot’s path.
+To follow the line, we used simple ```if``` statements to adjust the robot’s path.
 The two line sensors detected when the robot moved too far off-center of the white line, and we used a conditional to move the robot left or right when the line sensors’ values pass a certain threshold.

 #### Code snippet for following the line
 ```cpp